lesterchan/wp-ban/README.md

 ## Changelog
 ### Version 1.64
-* NEW: Added a new ban option 'reverse proxy' to allow user to choose whether to check against HTTP_X_FORWARDED_FOR header for IP
+* NEW: Added a new ban option 'reverse proxy' to allow user to choose whether to check against HTTP_X_FORWARDED_FOR header for IP.
+Props Tom Adams at dxw.
+This fixes CVE-2014-6230

 ### Version 1.63
 * FIXED: Notices